antitoine/INSA-4IF-lutin-compiler/README.md

 # lutin-compiler

+## Installation

+To build this project, you need to go in the root directory and type in :
+`make`

+To test :
+`make test`

 ## Presentation

 Lutin-compiler is a 4th year Computer Science project at INSA de Lyon, aiming at creating an analysis automaton and an execution tool for a simplified programming language called Lutin.